Replace code reviews with verified intentAviator Verify

 Challenge

 Amplitude's growing engineering team faced frequent mainline branch breaks and conflicts, requiring constant intervention from their frontend infrastructure team.
-Before Aviator, their initial solution was to use GitHub Actions for early morning rebases which proved costly and inefficient.
-However, this resulted in broken changes being introduced into the mainline branch due to outdated code and conflicting changes when multiple engineers merged pull requests simultaneously.
-Even the frontend infrastructure team frequently needed to triage and fix mainline issues, which the team attempted to solve with costly GitHub Actions running early morning rebases.
+Before Aviator, their solution was to use GitHub Actions for early morning rebases, which proved costly and inefficient.
+This also resulted in broken changes being introduced into the mainline branch due to outdated code and conflicting changes when multiple engineers merged pull requests simultaneously.

 Mae Capozzi